 It’s no secret that Colorado was a pioneer in decriminalizing, allowing, and regulating the use of recreational marijuana.
 However, the Centennial State still has many strict drug laws on the books.
 This article provides an overview of Colorado drug laws and sentencing guidelines for drug charges.

 A drug-related conviction is not easily erased.
 Drug charges can have a profound impact on your personal relationships, employment, and housing opportunities—even your driver’s license.
 The criminal defense attorneys at Robinson & Henry will bring the right balance of compassion and steely resolve to your case.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.

 Colorado’s Uniform Controlled Substances Act (Colo.
 Rev. Stat. § 18-18-101) was intended to control the illegal manufacture and distribution of substances that may have legitimate medical purposes but are subject to abuse and can have a detrimental effect on users.
 People v.
 Frantz, 114 P.3d 34, 35 (Colo.
 App.
 2004)